abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 tendencies, as well as objects of mind.
 We do this to dwell in and experience the pure state of awareness that comes from not grasping or holding onto anything.
-This is the ultimate practice on the path: letting go of negative tendencies and at the end of the practice, a complete release, a complete letting go of everything, including the path that has taken us there.
+This is the ultimate practice on the path: letting go of negative tendencies and realizing, at the end of the practice, a complete release, a complete letting go of everything, including the path that has taken us there.

 I think it is also true that a substantial amount of the practice—if not all of the practice before completely letting go—also involves picking up.
 We learn this skill by discerning what it is we need to let go of and what it is we need to pick up and engage with.
-All the obstructions and hindrances to meditation—negative thoughts, reactions out of anger, greed, or confusion—are habits that with mindfulness we see arise in our minds and then let go of to the best of our abilities.
+All the obstructions and hindrances to meditation—negative thoughts, reactions out of anger, greed, or confusion—are habits we can mindfully see see arise in our minds and let go of to the best of our abilities.

-In the same process so much of the path is involved with skillfully picking up different positive qualities—the habits of generosity, renunciation, energy, patience, truthfulness, determination, the practices of virtue, the sublime states of mind: loving-kindness, compassion, sympathetic joy, equanimity—all of these are using an object that we are picking up, and at least temporarily, holding onto.
+In the same process so much of the path is involved with skillfully picking up different positive qualities—the habits of generosity, renunciation, energy, patience, truthfulness, determination, the practices of virtue, the sublime states of mind: loving-kindness, compassion, sympathetic joy, equanimity.
+All of these are using an object that we are picking up, and at least temporarily, holding onto.
 Our learning consists of understanding which different types of mind states we can access, which ones we want to let go of, and which ones we want to develop further.
 Letting go and picking up often go hand-in-hand so that as we begin to recognize a difficult mind state, such as anger arising, we realize it’s something we want to let go of while at the same time—even simultaneously—we recognize something like patient endurance that needs to be picked up.
-For example, if a difficult situation arises, such as a when a challenging person comes into our life, we can let go as we recognize the tendency to react out of anger while at the same time, we can pick up, develop, and nurture patience, the determination not to react, and kindness for the other person and
+For example, if a difficult situation arises, such as when a challenging person comes into our life, we can let go as we recognize the tendency to react out of anger while at the same time, we can pick up, develop, and nurture patience, the determination not to react, and kindness for the other person and